Battle of Anandpur (1700): Battle

 According to the Sikh chronicles, Guru Gobind Singh refused to play the role of an aggressor, as he had vowed never to strike except in self-defence.

-In the course of along action near Anandpur, northeast of Ludhiana, Painda Khan was killed—reputedly in single combat by Guru Gobind Singh.
+In the course of a long action near Anandpur, northeast of Ludhiana, Painda Khan was killed—reputedly in single combat by Guru Gobind Singh.
 After Painde Khan's death, Din Beg assumed the command of his troops.
 However, he failed to overpower the Guru's forces.
 The hill Rajas fled from the battlefield, and Din Beg was forced to retreat after being wounded.
 He was pursued by the Guru's army as far as Rupar.

 Aftermath

-After the Mughal generals failed to drive off the Guru from Anandpur, the hill Rajas formed an alliance and attacked Anandpur, leading to the Battle of Anandpur (1701).
+After the Mughal generals failed to drive off the Guru from Anandpur, the Painda Khan lead Mughal army attacked Anandpur, leading to the Battle of Anandpur (1701).